 LDAP authentication

 This is a first draft and might not work on your system.
-It has been tested on a Debian 11 installation with prosody 0.11 and authenticates against an OpenLDAP directory.
+It has been tested on Debian 11 installation with prosody 0.11 and authenticates against an OpenLDAP directory, and on Ubuntu 24.04 with Prosody 0.12 against an Active Directory.

 If you want to authenticate your users against an LDAP directory instead of the local Prosody user database, you can use the Cyrus SASL package.
 Using this package you might be able to validate user-supplied credentials against other sources, such as PAM, SQL and more - but this is beyond this article.